Post-presidency of George H. W. Bush: First George W. Bush term (2001–2005)

+Second George W. Bush term (2005–2009)

 On February 20, 2006, Bush delivered a eulogy at the funeral of Coretta Scott King.

 On March 2, 2006, President Bush announced that his father would lead the American delegation to the inauguration of the president-elect of the Republic of Portugal Aníbal Cavaco Silva.

 On September 29, 2006, Bush campaigned for New Jersey Senate candidate Thomas Kean Jr., praising him as well as stating his respect for Kean for calling on the resignation of U.S. Defense Secretary Donald Rumsfeld.
 Kean went on to lose the election.
 The following month, he was honored by the National Italian American Foundation (NIAF) with the NIAF One America Award for fundraising, with Bill Clinton, for the victims of the 2004 Indian Ocean earthquake and tsunami and Hurricane Katrina.

 On February 18, 2008, Bush formally endorsed Senator John McCain for President of the United States.
 The endorsement offered a boost to McCain's campaign, because the Arizona Senator had been facing criticism among many conservatives.
 During a trip to Tokyo, Japan, Bush said that he would campaign vigorously against Senator Hillary Clinton if she were to initiate a presidential bid.

 On March 26, 2008, Bush met with President of the People's Republic of China Hu Jintao, who praised Bush for his attempts at harmonizing relations between the U.S. and China.

 During an address at the University of Kansas on November 16, 2008, Bush said that President-elect Obama would encounter diverse issues upon taking office and experience a wave of enthusiasm.

 On January 10, 2009, George H. W. and George W. Bush were both present at the commissioning of USS George H.W.
 Bush (CVN-77), the tenth and last Nimitz-class supercarrier of the United States Navy.
 Bush paid a visit to the carrier again on May 26, 2009.

-During Obama presidency
+2010s

+First Obama term (2009–2013)

 On October 8, 2009, Bush joined President Barack Obama onstage at Texas A&M University for a promotion of volunteering.

 On February 15, 2011, he was awarded the Presidential Medal of Freedom—the highest civilian honor in the United States—by President Barack Obama.
 Later that year, Bush, an avid golfer, was inducted in the World Golf Hall of Fame.

 On March 29, 2012, Bush endorsed Mitt Romney for the Republican presidential nomination in the 2012 presidential election.
 NBC News reported that Bush had chosen to support Romney three months prior.

 Bush suffered from vascular parkinsonism, a form of Parkinson's disease which had forced him to use a motorized scooter or wheelchair since at least 2012.
 Then, in July 2015, he suffered a severe neck injury from a fall at his home in Maine.
 Even so, in October that year, he had recovered enough that he was able to throw out the ceremonial first pitch for the Houston Astros at Minute Maid Park.